-- If a Pokémon faints in battle, you must release it (or put it in the PC and never take it back out).
+- If one of your Pokémon faints, you must release it (or put it in the PC and never take it back out).

 All the rest of the Nuzlocke rules were added later.
 Nuzlocke has been adapted in minor ways for the main-series games; but for Pokémon GO the changes must be somewhat greater.

 In particular, the non-linear nature of Pokémon GO makes it pretty much impossible to define "regions" in any way that is comparable to the main-series games, unless you lay out a course for your own geographic area; but such would not be playable by anyone except other Trainers in your area.

 Also, it is difficult to select gym battles that will be well-matched to any team of random wild Pokémon that you happen to have at the moment.
 Most Gyms will contain a first defender that is greatly overpowered for your team of six; and the Gym system does not let you acquire new Pokémon by achieving victories.

 Your mission is to journey far and wide in search of Arenas, challenging their Raid Bosses in the arena with your team of six Pokémon.
 After each successful battle you claim the Raid Boss as your prize and may add it to your team of six (releasing an existing team member back to the Professor for his research).
 As always, you seek to be The Very Best in this case, by beating as many different types of Raid Bosses as possible.